katacliny/GitHookCommit_msg_template/readme.md

 # Install and use

+Copy the .githooks folder in your git repo.
 Run this command 'git config core.hooksPath .githooks' to add the hooks to your repo

 ## Dependencies